-Industry Minister meets with Rogers CEO and other telecoms about recent outage
+Industry Minister meets with Rogers CEO and other carriers about recent outage

 — François-Philippe Champagne (FPC) 🇨🇦 (@FP_Champagne) July 11, 2022

-The meeting had Rogers CEO Staffieri and Champagne alongside other executives from other major telecom companies “to discuss how important it is to improve the reliability of the networks across Canada,” according to the report.
+The meeting included Rogers CEO Staffieri and Minister Champagne alongside executives from other major telecom companies.
+The group discussed “…how important it is to improve the reliability of the networks across Canada,” according to the report.
+Additionally, Champagne said the network failure was “unacceptable.”

-Alongside Interac and Rogers customers being affected, it also caused postponements of events like the Weeknd’s concert, ISPs like TekSavvy, the CRTC lines, Canadian Blood Services website and app, Service Canada’s website and ArriveCAN, which impacted travellers arriving in Canada by land or air, CRA accounts and more.
+Alongside Rogers customers, the outage also caused postponements of events like the Weeknd’s concert, and outages with the Canadian Blood Services website and app, Service Canada’s website and the ArriveCAN app.

 My statement on the current Rogers outage: pic.twitter.com/2OYQlH5SCf